tldr-pages/tldr/pages/linux/lxc.md

 # lxc

 > Manage Linux containers using the lxd REST API.
-> 'remote:' refers to the alias for a remote server (i.e. 'ubuntu:') and when omitted will apply locally.
+> Any container names or patterns can be prefixed with the name of a remote server.

 - List local containers matching a string.
-Omit string to list all local containers:
+Omit the string to list all local containers:

 `lxc list {{match_string}}`

 - List images matching a string.
-Omit string to list all images:
+Omit the string to list all images:

 `lxc image list [{{remote}}:]{{match_string}}`